mariadb-kester/terraformDemo/readme.md

 Hopefully you have already created the [Third Party Accounts](#third-party-accounts) required.

 There are a couple of manual steps, to ensure Git is setup.
+Make sure you replace everything between the ""'s with your information.

     git version || brew install git
     mkdir /tmp/mariadbdemo
     cd /tmp/mariadbdemo
     git clone https://github.com/mariadb-kester/terraformDemo.git
     cd /tmp/mariadbdemo/terraformDemo
+	git config user.name "<REPLACE WITH YOUR GITHUB USER NAME>" git config user.email "<REPLACE WITH YOUR GITHUB EMAIL>"

 You will now have this repository on your computer, everything else you need is scripted for you.

 To make it easy, there is a `make` script to set up your laptop, this will ask you for your GitHub User Name and email address, for a MacBook:

+*(note: if you are prompted for a password, it will be your computer password, this is not always clear, you might also be prompted for some 'y' inputs)*

     make prepare-mac